platomav/BIOSUtilities/README.md

 #### **Description**

 Parses modern icon-less Dell PFS BIOS executables and extracts their SPI/BIOS/UEFI firmware components.
-It supports all Dell PFS formats, including those which are originally compressed or split in chunks.
+It supports all Dell PFS revisions and formats, including those which are originally compressed or split in chunks.
 The output comprises only final firmware components which are directly usable by end users.
 An optional Advanced user mode is available as well, which additionally extracts firmware Signatures and more Metadata.

 #### **Usage**